Jonathan2025/ExpressReactPortfolioBackend/README.md

-# ExpressReactPortfolioBackend
+# Express React Portfolio Backend
-This will be the backend for our Express React Portfolio.
+This will be the backend portion for our Express React Portfolio.
+The Portfolio will house information about us and the projects we have worked on.